quentinsf/vboxutils/README.md

 This will plot a graph and output a CSV file of the data.

+Sometimes, it can be useful to make sure, regardless of timing and parking arrangements, that different journeys begin and end from the same place.
+The `vboxtrim` utility reads and writes CSV files, and takes optional arguments specifying a 'start zone' and 'end zone', each specified as long,lat,radius.
+The output file will begin at the point where the track first leaves the start zone and finish at the point where it first enters the end zone.

+For example:

+    vboxtrim -s -1.56528,52.38286,300 -e -1.50707,52.408,300 \
+        -o trimmed.csv route.csv

+will output the bits of `route.csv` which start more than 300m from the Kirby Corner roundabout and will finish 300m from Coventry Cathedral.
+It will save it to `trimmed.csv` If you have matplotlib installed, add `--graph` to see the effect.

-The `vboxsvr.py` script will create a webserver on port 5000 that can take uploads of tracks and serve them up overlaid on a Google map.
+The `vboxsvr.py` script will create a webserver on port 5000 that can take uploads of .VBO tracks and serve them up overlaid on a Google map.

     vboxsrv